-If you would like to switch from part-time to full-time or vice versa, parents can do so at any time.
-We ask that you provide as much notice as possible.
-Any changes made after the 15th of the month will be applied to the following month.
+If you would like to switch from part-time to full-time, parents can do so at any time.
+We ask that you provide a 30 day notice.
+Changes will be applied to the following month.

 Registration Cancellation for Absence without Notice